QuiqueScampini/minesweeper-API/README.md

 ## Api Definition
-Api documentation could be seen on swagger http://localhost:8080/minesweeper You can see the Api Definition on the Wiki https://github.com/QuiqueScampini/minesweeper-API/wiki/Api-Definition
+Api documentation could be seen on swagger http://localhost:8080/minesweeper You can see the [Api Definition](https://github.com/QuiqueScampini/minesweeper-API/wiki/Api-Definition) on Wiki.

 ## Considerations